-A prize winner of the prestigious International Malko Conducting Competition, Tong Chen, has quickly established herself as one of the most promising and exciting young conductors in her generation.
+Masterfully presented Mendelssohn's Fifth Symphony," described the Leipzig Times.
+A prizewinner of the prestigious International Malko Conducting Competition, Tong Chen, current assistant conductor of the New Jersey Symphony Orchestra, has quickly established herself as one of her generation's most promising and exciting young conductors.

 Highlights of the 2022-23 season include debut with Vancouver Symphony Orchestra and Ann Arbor Symphony Orchestra.
 In the 2021-22 season, Tong made her conducting debut with the New York Philharmonic, subscription concerts with the New Jersey Symphony orchestra, and worked as cover conductor with the St. Louis Symphony Orchestra and the National Symphony Orchestra of Washington, DC.
 In addition, Chen was a proud participant in the 2020 Bruno Walter National Conductor Preview, postponed to March 2022.

 Tong Chen has worked with numerous orchestras across the globe, including the Orquestra Sinfônica do Estado de São Paulo; Mikkelin Kaupunginorkesteri; Besançon Symphony Orchestra; Leipzig Symphony Orchestra; Alabama Symphony Orchestra; Charleston Symphony Orchestra; Louisiana Philharmonic Orchestra, Lexington Philharmonic Orchestra and Richmond Symphony.
 In 2015, she made her Lincoln Center debut at David H. Koch Theater with the Paul Taylor Dance Company and Orchestra of St. Luke's.
 In addition, Tong has worked for Gustavo Dudamel of the Los Angeles Philharmonic and Ivan Fischer of the Budapest Festival Orchestra, as a cover conductor.